vinuouseph/Final-Project/README.md

 This is a graded project which is a part of Getting Started with Git and GitHub course.

+## Owner

+This project is done by Vinu Ouseph

 ## How to Use

 1. Clone the repository.